social-media-ethics-automation/book/docs/_sources/ch13_mental_health/02_unhealthy_activities.md

 ## Munchausen by Internet

-Munchausen Syndrome (or [Factitious disorder imposed on self](https://en.wikipedia.org/wiki/Factitious_disorder_imposed_on_self)) is when someone pretends to have a disease, like cancer, to get sympathy or attention.
-People with various illnesses often find support online, and even form online communities, and it is often easier to fake an illness for an online community, so [many have done so](https://www.theatlantic.com/health/archive/2019/05/faking-cancer-online/588334/).
+Munchausen Syndrome (or [Factitious disorder imposed on self](https://en.wikipedia.org/wiki/Factitious_disorder_imposed_on_self)) is when someone pretends to have a disease, like cancer, to get sympathy or attention (like the story of the fake professor @Sciencing_Bi in the authenticity chapter).
+People with various illnesses often find support online, and even form online communities.
+It is often easier to fake an illness for an online community than in an in-person community, so [many have done so](https://www.theatlantic.com/health/archive/2019/05/faking-cancer-online/588334/).
 People who fake these illnesses often do so as a result of their own mental illness, so, in fact, "[they are sick, albeit it in a very different way than claimed](https://www.theguardian.com/society/2015/apr/29/jules-gibson-munchausen-by-internet-sickness-bloggers-fake-it-whole-pantry)."

-% TODO: Reference @Sciencing_Bi

 ## Digital Self-Harm